 Graffiti in Istanbul encouraging the use of Google Public DNS as an anti-censorship tactic during the government’s 2014 crackdown on Twitter and YouTube.

 I recommend changing your system settings to use one of these instead of your ISP’s servers.
-See here for a full guide to doing this on all platforms.

 What SSL is to HTTP traffic (turning it into encrypted HTTPS traffic), DNSCrypt is to DNS traffic.